France by Train

 Reservations are required.

-- Connects Paris to Amsterdam (the Netherlands), Brussels (Belgium) and Cologne (Germany).
+- Connects Paris to Amsterdam (Netherlands), Brussels (Belgium) and Dortmund (Germany).

 - Reservations are required.